monarch-initiative/mondo/docs/editors-guide/e-design-patterns.md

 * [https://github.com/monarch-initiative/mondo-build/blob/master/src/patterns/x_linked.yaml](https://github.com/monarch-initiative/mondo-build/blob/master/src/patterns/x_linked.yaml)

-These are axiomatized using HPO classes (AD, AR, X-linked, ..).
+These are axiomatized using HPO classes (autosomal dominant (AD), autosomal recessive (AR), X-linked, ..).
 Note that care must be taken here.
 E.g. some diseases are named deceptively.
 E.g. We have SCA types, 1, 2, 3 etc, and also classes ‘AR SCA 1, …’.
 It may seem that the ones named SCA are inheritance-neutral but in fact these are AD.
 Thus an axiomatization (SCAR1 = SCA1 and AR) would be wrong (and the reasoner will detect this).

-Note there are many cases where ORDO classifies simultaneously as **both** AD and AR (or inherited and not-inherited).
+Note there are many cases where Orphanet classifies simultaneously as **both** AD and AR (or inherited and not-inherited).
 The reasoner will detect this if we mirror these axioms.
-All these are placed in the ordo_inheritance_inconsistent subset [update: do we still do this?].
-In most cases these were manually resolved by treating the Ordo class as more generic.
+Some of these are placed in the ordo_inheritance_inconsistent subset.
+In most cases these were manually resolved by treating the Orphanet class as more generic.

 Disjointness axioms are added such that no disease has > 1 mode of inheritance states in an all-some axiom.

 ### Case Study: Thalassemia

-The DO adopts a standard classification of this disease, placing it as AR:
+The Disease Ontology (DO) adopts a standard classification of this disease, placing it as AR:

 ![thalassemia case study](images/thalassemia-case.png)

 However, note that DO includes an X-linked syndrome that has alpha-thalassemia as a feature as a subclass.
 The reasoner detects this mistake.
-We avoid this as we adopt the ORDO classification where we have a separate bucket for diseases with AT as a feature.
+We avoid this as we adopt the Orphanet classification where we have a separate bucket for diseases with AR as a feature.

 ### Case Study: Aarskog